wordofwarning/wordofwarning.org/current/2015-domestic/daytime/index.md

 *Natura Naturans* is an ongoing performance installation.

 Louise Mackenzie is a mixed-media artist creating installation, sculpture, performance, sound and film works since 2009.
 Currently researching living matter as material, she enables unpredictable relationships between medium, sound, image and text.
+She won the New Graduate Award at Manchester Science Festival 2013 and has exhibited in the UK, Australia and Japan.
 Mark Reed is a freelance sound recordist, artist and would-be hermit philosopher.
 A graduate of Popular and Contemporary Music at Newcastle University, Mark has expertise in sound design, composition and recording, managing sound production.
-Supported by Northumbria University.
+Supported by Northumbria University, Newcastle University and Lancaster University.
 [viralexperiments.co](http://www.viralexperiments.co) | [@loumackenzie](http://twitter.com/loumackenzie)
 ![Mackenzie + Reed](Mackenzie-and-Reed.jpg)